 • Focus on why a bedtime routine is important.
-A bedtime routine is a set of activities you perform in the same order, every night, in the 30 to 60 minutes before you go to bed.
+A bedtime routine is a set of activities you perform every night in the same order, 30 to 60 minutes before going to bed.
 It can help you relax and set your mind for sleeping.